 Here’s another classic scam.
-You arrive at a tourist attraction, a bar, a restaurant, your hotel accommodation, and a person with a friendly look informs you that the thing you’ve come to visit is closed today.
-This same person then offers to go to another place, saying it is a similar location to the one you chose.
+You arrive at a tourist attraction, a bar, a restaurant or your hotel, and a person with a friendly look informs you that the thing you’ve come to visit is closed today.
+This same person then offers to lead you somewhere else, saying it is a similar location to the one you chose.

 This is the beginning of a downward spiral of possible travel scams.
 At best it could be a fake tourist guide, a fake taxi driver, a person paid to bring people in a hotel, a store or a specific restaurant; at worst, that person may attack you with a weapon, steal your things, and, in extreme cases, rape you.
 (Seen in Thailand, Vietnam, Cambodia, India)

-False travel agencies are also very common.
-The best known scam in the world of travel is in Vietnam, where the best-known tourist agency is named Sinh Tourist.
+Fake travel agencies are also very common.
+One of the most famous schemes in the world of travel is in Vietnam, where the best-known tourist agency is named Sinh Tourist.
 Since this agency is so popular, all agencies, in earnest or not, now call themselves Sinh Tourist or claim to sell Sinh Tourist products, and even own buses clad in the colors of Sinh Tourist!

 Some pickpockets work in groups.
-For example, two young women approach you, looking like prostitutes in search of a John, pet you with one hand while they take the items in your pockets; when you notice something’s wrong, their partners have a vehicle waiting; the girls run, hop on the vehicle, and leave with your things.
+For example, two young women approach you, looking like prostitutes in search of a John, pet you with one hand while they take the items out of your pockets (seen in the Czech Republic); when you notice something’s wrong, their partners have a vehicle waiting; the girls run, hop on the vehicle, and leave with your things.
 (Seen in Vietnam.)